MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 ## Step 3.
 Choose initial port ranges for each media type

+The relative size of the port ranges for different real-time streaming workloads sets the proportion of the total available bandwidth dedicated to that workload.
+Using the postal service analogy: a letter with an "Air Mail" stamp might get taken within an hour to the nearest airport, while a small package marked "Bulk Mail" can wait for a day before traveling over land on a series of trucks.

 The DSCP value tells a correspondingly configured network what priority to give a packet or stream, whether the DSCP mark is assigned by clients or the network itself based on ACL settings.
 Each media workload gets its own unique DSCP value, and a defined and separate port range used for each media type.
 (While other services might allow workloads to share a DSCP marking, Teams does not.)
 Other environments might have an existing QoS strategy in place, which will help you determine the priority of network workloads.

-The relative size of the port ranges for different real-time streaming workloads sets the proportion of the total available bandwidth dedicated to that workload.
-Using a postal service analogy: a letter with an "Air Mail" stamp might get taken within an hour to the nearest airport, while a small package marked "Bulk Mail" mark can wait for a day before traveling over land on a series of trucks.

 _Recommended initial port ranges_